 The Office of Downtown Development is located in the heart of Rome.
-Currently, nestled in the historic Carnegie building at 607 Broad Street, the Downtown Development Department of the City of Rome is fully devoted to the revitalization of the downtown district.
+The office is in the historic Carnegie building at 607 Broad Street, the Downtown Development Department of the City of Rome is fully devoted to the revitalization of the downtown district.
 The Director staffs the Rome Downtown Development Authority (DDA), oversees the Main Street Program, and the downtown parking program.
 The office also serves as a ready point of contact for prospects, project management, grant programs, and administering the downtown revolving loan fund.
-The office offers many programs and services to help better the downtown community and coordinate wonderful community events in the vibrant city center, including the Downtown Saturday series and Fiddlin’ Fest.
+The office offers many programs and services to help better the downtown community and coordinate wonderful community events in the vibrant city center, including the First Fridays series and Fiddlin’ Fest.
 Other staff members include a parking manager, parking personnel, enforcement officer, marketing and event coordinator, and an administrative assistant.

 DOWNTOWN DEVELOPMENT AUTHORITY